 The POWs were held on the island for two weeks before they were taken by barges near Luzon.
 A few hundred yards offshore, the POWs jumped over the side and swam to shore.
 From there, they walked to Bilibid Prison and then were taken to Cabanatuan.
 In the camp, he was reunited with his friends from the 192nd who had taken part in the death march.

-During Elmore’s time in the camp, he worked on a detail at Ft.
-McKinley.
+During Elmore’s time in the camp, he worked on a detail at Camp Murphy.
 The POWs on the detail widen and lengthened runways at Zablan Airfield.
 While he was a detail Elmore became ill and sent to the hospital at Bilibid Prison.
 He was admitted on December 5, 1942, and diagnosed with xerophthalmia which is a dryness of the cornea.
 No date of discharge was given, but it is known he was sent to Cabanatuan.

 Elmore also worked on the camp farm at Cabanatuan.
 Medical records kept at the POW camp indicate that Elmore was admitted to the camp hospital on March 26, 1943.
 The records do not state why he was admitted or when he was discharged.
 It is known that he remained in the camp until July 1943, when his name appeared on a list of POWs being sent to Japan.